 The Magseed® marker has helped tens of thousands of women around the world have better outcomes from their breast surgery.
-The small, non-radioactive, unbreakable marker is undetectable to the woman once it's in place.
-It can be placed up to a month before surgery in a procedure that’s very similar to the biopsy process.
+The small, radiation-free, unbreakable marker is undetectable to the woman once it's in place.
+The marker is easily placed by the radiologist without in soft tissue with no restrictions on implantation time in a procedure that’s very similar to the biopsy process.
 The marker is approximately the size of a grain of sand and creates a strong magnetic field around the tumor.
 During surgery, it provides multidirectional sensing to the surgeon for easy removal.
 The Magseed marker provides a much more streamlined surgical process for each patient, which allows surgeons to see more patients.

 “There is nothing nice about having to go through cancer surgery, and no one wants to go through it more than once,” said Kandace P. McGuire, MD.
 “Removing cancerous tumors is now a ‘one and done’ procedure thanks to the Magseed® device we’re using at MEDARVA Surgery Centers.”